-Check out these resources for young people and support people.
-Click here for the charter of rights.
+Check out these resources about the charter of rights:

 Charter of Rights

 All children and young people in care have a rights!
 Rights for children and young people in care in Western Australia include the right to keep in touch with friends and family whenever possible and the right to keep your personal belongings in a safe place.
-Learn more here – check out the specific rights resources for children and young people of different ages to help them learn about their rights and stand up for themselves!
+Check out the specific rights resources for children and young people of different ages to help them learn about their rights and stand up for themselves:

 How to access your case file information

 CREATE and the WA Department for Child Protection and Family Support (DCPFS) started work on this resource after a lot of young people reported having difficulties accessing files and records and inconsistent information provided to them, for example, costs associated with accessing files, what information they could access and how to get this information.
 Together, CREATE Young Consultants and the policy team at DCPFS created a flow chart for young people to help them understand how they could access their information.
 They also created a set of Frequently Asked Questions to go with the flow chart.